pritam-kumar-3778/Using-React/Joker app/README.md

-This app gives us a new joke of each click.
+This app gives us a new joke of each click using API call.